JunkyByte/deepcharuco/README.md

 ## Overview

+#### NEWS: 🚀 You can now run inference on osx using MPS (>30fps on M2 Air)
+Current HEAD has a few optimizations targetting osx, training runs but is untested.
+Please refer to [this commit](https://github.com/JunkyByte/deepcharuco/commit/6312bf6e9cad10b392beb0936f1acbf5e8064919) for a reliable training setup.

 ### Architecture
 ![architecture](https://i.imgur.com/W8TnGgm.png)
 The idea is to build a network which can localize charuco inner corners and recognize the ids of the corners found.
 The trained network is fit on a particular board configuration, in the case of the paper the board has `12` aruco markers for a total of 16 inner corners ([board image](src/reference/board_image_240x240.jpg)).